 Consider your schedule.

-Know your 21 days.
+Know your schedule.
 What meeting, appointments, family functions, etc., do you have coming up?
 For maximum spiritual benefit, set aside ample time to be alone with God.
 The more time you spend with Him, the more meaningful your fast will be.

 - Begin your day in praise and worship.